Summer Camp FAQs

 A: In Monday's acting classes, campers participate in a fun audition to determine roles.
 Casting is a collaborative effort between the teachers and the activity directors.
 Students then begin working with their scripts which consist of the number of scenes/songs/dances that can be memorized and polished within the camp week.

 As we are professional educators by training, we have designed our performing arts programs to be a holistic learning experience for the kids.
 At camp, students take daily classes--dance, music, art/set design, and acting--and then bring these individual elements together to create a musical theatre performance.
-As a director, Mr. Zygo emphasizes the collaborative nature of theatre to the students--everyone's role is essential to the production--and the fact that performing occurs the entire time while on stage and not just when delivering a line.
+Mr. Zygo emphasizes the collaborative nature of theatre to the students--everyone's role is essential to the production--and the fact that performing occurs the entire time while on stage and not just when delivering a line.
 The best way to support your young performer in his/her role is to reinforce this at home by reminding him/her that musical theatre and performing encompass much more than just the number of lines...
 It helps to counteract the all-too-common tendency of youth to place undue emphasis on roles/lines and also underscores the positive life lessons that can be learned through theatre.

 Q: Will my child have fun while attending your camp?